Use case : Complex PVsyst scene

 We can clearly see the three zones

-Now let's open the orientations management window to see how they are grouped by default.
+Now let's see how they are grouped by default.

 Interpretation and solution

-Let's start with the first zone (azimuth = -90°), we select the fields using the lasso selection tool in the scene.
+Let's start with the first zone, we select the fields using the lasso selection tool in the scene.

 When the fields are selected, we right-click on one of them in the right-panel and select Create orientation from selection

-Now we repeat it for the two other orientations and get this result :
+Now we repeat this operation for the two other batches.

 Conclusion

-The orientation definition is now over, we have a valid system and a valid shading scene so we are able to perform simulations.
+The orientation definition is now over, we have a valid shading scene and just need to define a valid system to perform simulations.